RiceNFields/ricenfields.github.io/_posts/2021-05-29-static-variables-in-rust.md

 }
 ```

-Rust solves all these issues that C++ suffers from by allowing static variables to only be initialized with a state that can be known at compile-time and making mutable static variables unsafe.
+Rust solves all these issues that C++ suffers from by allowing static variables to only be initialized with a state which can be known at compile-time and making mutable static variables unsafe.

 ```rust